-The Ghost is still one of our favorite sneakers, but it's now even softer and smoother.
+The Brooks Ghost is still one of our favorite sneakers, but it's now even softer and smoother.
 New cushioning technology in this redesigned women's running shoe provides a pleasant, smooth ride from the moment you put them on.
 If you plan on doing a lot of road running or gentle landings, the Brooks Ghost 14 Running Shoes are the shoes for you.
 On top of that, the Ghost 14 is Brooks' first carbon neutral shoe.

 The women's Brooks Adrenaline offers a soft, comfortable ride that's ready for all of your kilometers, thanks to its design to provide the perfect blend of support and softness.
 No wonder they've been a runner favorite for almost two decades: they're supportive and comfortable.

 New Balance 990 Running Shoes

 In addition to running, the New Balance 990 Running Shoes are ideal for standing, walking, and other non-striding activities.
 Overpronators and weekend warriors who only run three to four miles at a time may find the 990 Heritage useful as a primary running shoe for their heavy feet.
 For overpronators recovering from foot injuries or battling arthritis, we believe these shoes could be an excellent option.

 Can shin splints be caused by the wrong shoes?